braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/customization.md

 The same page also details the different properties inherited from our generic Content Card model class, which you may find useful during your view implementation.
 {% endalert %}

-#### Step 3: Create a Content Card listener
+#### Step 3: Create a Content Card observer

-Create a [Content Card listener]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/content_cards/multiple_feeds/#step-2-set-up-a-content-card-listener) that is responsible for listening for the arrival of Content Cards, and implement conditional logic to display a specific number of cards in the carousel at any one time.
+Create a [Content Card observer]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/content_cards/multiple_feeds/#step-2-set-up-a-content-card-listener) that is responsible for handling the arrival of Content Cards, and implement conditional logic to display a specific number of cards in the carousel at any one time.
 By default, Content Cards are sorted by created date (newest first), and a user sees all cards they are eligible for.

 That said, you could order and apply additional display logic in a variety of ways.
 For example, you could select the first five Content Card objects from the array, or introduce key-value pairs (the `extras` property in the data model) to build conditional logic around.